theericzhang/doordash-clone/README.md

 ### In Progress
 * Notion updates.
 Begin 1/31/23
+* Add more restaurants and items
+* loading state for getServerSideProps
+* Button visited effect remove, webkit mobile

 ### Next Up
 * Implement Search functionality.
 Start with stores, then cuisines and dishes.